 FROM PROVO TO GRAND TURK:

 In Provo you will pick up your bags and go through immigration and security again.
 (Tip: Each person is allowed to bring 2 bottles of alcohol, which we recommend as prices on the Island tend to be a lot higher and the local selection is a bit limited.)
-The two airlines, above, provide this short flight for as little as $39 USD/person/flight.
-We found that it is best to fly earlier in the day, since these planes are small the luggage space fills up fast.
-Be prepared, as sometimes, when luggage space is full, the local airlines may ship your luggage on the following flight.
-In that case, they typically deliver the delayed luggage right to Seasongs within a few hours of your arrival.
+Book your flight on either Intercaribbean Air and Caicos Express for as little as $45 USD/person/flight.

 Getting Around on Grand Turk: